-Each brand has its visual identity and verbal identity.
-Both of them are important.
-However, in which to invest first, in the web design or the web content?
+Each brand has both visual and verbal identities.
+The two of them are important.
+However, which one is more necessary?
+In other words, should you invest first in web design or web content?

-But we’re not that many who fully understand which came first in digital marketing, the web design or the web content.
+Nevertheless, not that many persons fully understand which came first in digital marketing, the web design or the web content.

-In this post, I’ll try to clarify that doubt.
+In this post, I’ll try to clarify this doubt.

 Table of Contents